-(Rita Harman) “My family is made up of five biologicals.
+“My family is made up of five biologicals.
 My mother-in-law lives with us.
-We have adopted four children and we have three fosters,” said Rita Harman.
+We have adopted four children, and we have three fosters,” Rita Harman said.

 Chris and Rita Harman decided 12 years ago to extend their loving family by becoming foster parents.

 “Fosters has made us appreciate what a family really means.
-I think it makes them appreciate what they have and what they’re blessed with,” said Chris Harman.
+I think it makes them appreciate what they have and what they’re blessed with,” Chris Harman said.

 “We learn to give easily, we love easily.
-It’s hard not to be so open to people,” said Kim Harman.
+It’s hard not to be so open to people,” Kim Harman said.

 Seventeen-year-old Madi came to live with the Harmans two years ago from what she described as “an unstable situation.”
 Now, she’s a mother of her own, and a college student.

 “Parents and people to rely on and talk to and having siblings to be there for you, it’s refreshing.
-It’s nice,” said Madi.
+It’s nice,” Madi said.